Just as with the cable the attenuation level

 which may work OK in a loft if the signal level in your area is sufficient.

-One interesting point revealed by the above graphic is that theoretically the bottom end of the TV band (= channel 21) should suffer less attenuation than the top end (= channel 68) and in fact the same applies to transmission through the air, signals at CH21 travel further than signals (of the same power) at CH68.
+One interesting point revealed by the above graphic is that the signals at the bottom end of the TV band (i.e. A group frequencies) should suffer less attenuation than at the top end (i.e. C/D group frequencies) and in fact the same applies to transmission through the air.
+Some correspondence on the MB21 E Mail list concluded that a signal at 500MHz (=@ CH24) would lose about 4dB less, over 20 miles, than one at 750MHz (=@CH56).

 It goes without saying that the aerial alignment should normally be through the slates and not through the end wall(s), and this is particularly important if the house is a terrace and there are even more walls beyond the first !
 That said, RF is such a Black Art that it`s always worth trying anything if you`re desperate.
 Remember we`re dealing with a roof space where RF waves are bouncing around all over the place, anything`s possible !